Carmel-src/T.adelaidensis_SuppInfo/README.md

 ***

-The below folders contain the full script files linked to in each section of the above html walkthrough:
+The Folders in this repository contain the full script files organised per chapter, which are linked to in the relevant section of the above workflow (Appendix 2):

 ### [Thesis Chapter 3 Supplementary Information](https://github.com/Carmel-src/T.adelaidensis_SuppInfo/tree/main/Chapter%203%20-%20Assembly)
 #### De-novo Assembly of Transcripts